 Who designs the everyday items in our lives: cell phones, athletic shoes, chairs, computers, cars, bikes, even teakettles?

-Industrial designers are responsible for the most exciting products in the world today -- products that transcend the sometimes-mundane nature of their use.
+Industrial designers are responsible for many of the most exciting products in the world today -- products that transcend the sometimes-mundane nature of their use.
 The best new designs incorporate not just beauty and utility, but also sustainability, minimizing their ecological footprint by maximizing energy and resource efficiency.

 Industrial Design is an all-day studio.